 On the basis of extensive field testing in India, Nepal and Afghanistan, GoodWeave is now tackling these challenges by phasing in the requirements for certification to the principles that can be met now, while concurrently developing new technical programs of producer support to encourage progressive improvement over time in the other areas.

-Click here to learn more about GoodWeave's standard development process.
+- Standards Setting and Consultations - Click here to learn more about GoodWeave's standard development process.
 All interested parties are welcome to view the results of public consultations and submit comments at any time.
 Your feedback will be considered by the GoodWeave Standards Committee in the next scheduled review of the standard.

 ISEAL Alliance executive director Karin Krieider offers a brief congratulatory message to importers about GoodWeave's status as a full member of ISEAL.